PartMan7/PS-Client/README.md

 <a href="https://www.npmjs.com/package/ps-client"><img src="https://img.shields.io/npm/v/ps-client.svg?maxAge=3600" alt="NPM version" /></a>
 <a href="https://www.npmjs.com/package/ps-client"><img src="https://img.shields.io/npm/dt/ps-client.svg?maxAge=3600" alt="NPM downloads" /></a>

-PS-Client is a module that handles connection to Pokemon Showdown servers.
+PS-Client is a module that handles connection to Pokémon Showdown servers.
 Apart from a _very_ minimalistic configuration requirement, it also boasts multiple utility features, like promise-based messages, synchronized room and user data, alt tracking, and a lot of other stuff - go through the documentation for a complete summary.

 ## Table of Contents